viiiprock/You-Dont-Know-JS/this & object prototypes/ch3.md

 Notice that adding named properties (regardless of `.` or `[ ]` operator syntax) does not change the reported `length` of the array.

-You _could_ use an array as a plain key/value object, and never add any numeric indices, but this is a bad idea because arrays have behavior and optimizations specific to their intended use, and likewise with plain objects.
+Bạn _có thể_ sử dụng một array như một key/value object bình thuường, and never add any numeric indices, but this is a bad idea because arrays have behavior and optimizations specific to their intended use, and likewise with plain objects.
 Use objects to store key/value pairs, and arrays to store values at numeric indices.

 **Be careful:** If you try to add a property to an array, but the property name _looks_ like a number, it will end up instead as a numeric index (thus modifying the array contents):